• Skip to primary navigation

 Upcycled Denim Ideas

-1. To cover and re-upholster old chairs and sofas
+1. To cover and re-upholster old chairs and sofas.

-3. Fabric from old jeans can be even repurposed into some heavy-duty curtains.
+3. Fabric from old jeans can even be repurposed into some heavy-duty curtains.

 4. Use the scraps of denim from old jeans to make a quilt